Vladimir Romanov: Early life

-Romanov spent his early childhood in Tver Oblast in Russia, before moving with his family to Lithuania at the age of nine.
+Romanov spent his early childhood in Kalinin Oblast in Russia, before moving with his family to Lithuania at the age of nine.
 His father had served in the Red Army and fought in the Battle of Berlin, but died when Romanov was just 16.
 This meant that Romanov was forced to support the rest of the family, which he did by driving a taxi and selling Western popular music, including bootleg copies of records by The Beatles, Elvis Presley and The Rolling Stones.

-He then served in the Soviet Navy for six years, including time aboard the K19 submarine.
+He then served in the Soviet Navy for six years, including his time aboard in the K19 submarine.
 Romanov later bought the submarine, and invited his fellow crew members to the 2006 Scottish Cup Final.

 Career

 Before the dissolution of the Soviet Union, Romanov had started to make money during the late 1980s through manufacturing.
 His wealth greatly increased during the early 1990s after state enterprises were sold off to the highest bidder.
 Romanov was amongst those who founded Ūkio bankas, which was the first private bank to be founded in Lithuania.
 Through his private investment group UBIG, Romanov had business interests including aluminium, textiles, property and television.
 These activities are carried out in Lithuania, Ukraine, Bosnia and Herzegovina, Belarus, Russia and Serbia.
 His wealth has been variously estimated at £260M, £300M, and £200M in the 2008 Sunday Times Rich List.

 Ūkio Bankas was closed by the Lithuania Central Bank on 12 February 2013 and its 'good' assets transferred to Šiaulių bankas.
 Investigations continue into allegations of fraud, embezzlement, and money laundering, according to the Bank of Lithuania.
-Romanov subsequently declared himself insolvent.
+The Lithuanian government was forced to set aside 230 million euros to compensate the depositors at Ukio Bankas.
+In August 2013, Lithuanian authorities sought an international search order for Romanov and he was arrested in Moscow in April 2014.
+A Russian court approved his release and has granted him asylum.
+Despite a failed extradition effort, he is facing a trial for bank fraud.
+Romanov and 11 of his Ukio Bankas staff are also charged with misconduct in a public capacity, money laundering, and "establishing and directing illegal entities" to conceal any wrongdoing.

+On March 14, 2019, 22 members of EU Parliament from 14 countries including Lithuania, Germany, UK, Belgium, Finland, Sweden and Poland wrote an open letter to Jean-Claude Juncker – president of the European Commission – asking to take "appropriate measures" against Romanov for his role in Troika Laundromat.